Automorphism-Assisted QAOA: A Classical-Estimator Speedup for QAOA Simulation on Graphs with Non-Trivial Symmetry: Results and Discussion

 Subsequently, we sampled the full quantum circuit using the optimal parameters obtained from the optimization process.
 The approximation ratios for the MaxCut problem were calculated for both the full Hamiltonian and the reduced Hamiltonian, with the latter leveraging graph automorphisms to reduce complexity.
-The approximation ratio $R$ here is defined as the ratio of the maximum value of the objective function obtained using QAOA ansatz to that obtained via a classical solver, such as CPLEX or GUROBI.
-For MaxCut instances on tree-structured graphs, where no cycles exist, the exact value of the objective function corresponds to the total number of edges in the graph.
+For MaxCut instances on tree-structured graphs, where no cycles exist, the exact optimal cut value $C_{max}$ equals the total number of edges in the graph.
 Tables \ref{tab3} and \ref{tab4} provide a detailed comparison of the optimizer-time, approximation ratio, and maximum system memory used for each instance.